evawiedmann/tapped/README.md

-Tapped
+# Tapped

-By Eva Wiedmann
+### By Eva Wiedmann, 2020-02-21

-2020-02-21

 ## Description:
 This application was made as part of a coding project by Eva Wiedmann, a student at _[Epicodus](http://www.epicodus.com)_, a vocational school for technology careers based in Portland, OR.
-The project is designed to create an KegList
+The project is designed to create an interactive keg library for to keep track of inventory for a hypothetical tap room.

-MORE.
+## Component and Routing Structure

+Week 1
 https://docs.google.com/document/d/1FObFnw1z06N5eqUFsHQcPLfMlFKllVQ_MhAMw5thkkU/edit

-https://docs.google.com/document/d/1FuV-aq66H4RgTJKcFpCJ3WkInlnVixLiYzXRAPUW2Yc/edit
+Week 2
+* Change KegList to state, move EditKeg and NewKeg below KegList. https://docs.google.com/document/d/1FuV-aq66H4RgTJKcFpCJ3WkInlnVixLiYzXRAPUW2Yc/edit

 ## Setup/Installation instructions: